SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex1/readme.md

 </details>

-## Exercise 1.4: Generate the transactional UI services
+## Exercise 1.4: Generate the transactional UI service
 [^Top of page](#)

-> Create your OData v4 based UI services with the built-in ADT generator.
+> Create your OData v4 based UI services and the RAP business object (BO) with all the needed ABAP artefacts - e.g. CDS view entities, behavior definition and implementation - using the built-in ADT generator.
 > The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.

   <details>